Balay Verde Restaurant: From Farm-to-table Experience

 Have you had your salad today?
-Or are you like me who’s too lazy to buy and prepare?
-Trying to be fit and healthy in action but end up only in words.
+Or are you like me who’s too lazy to prepare?
+Trying to be fit and healthy in action but end up always only in words.
 Sadly, I’m definitely just like anyone else.
 But as we get older, we tend to realize the value of our health.

 I’m more towards changing my very unhealthy habits gradually now.
 Yes, finally!
-I certainly know how hard it is to get rid of those good food in the market, and generally they are processed, oily, salty, rich in msg, sugary, and high caloric.
+I certainly know how hard it is to get rid of those good food in the market, and generally those are processed, oily, salty, rich in msg, sugary, and high caloric.
 Closing one’s eye and indulging only to its savory taste, hmm.. is the everyday thing for everyday’s unhealthy meal.
 But it’s not too late yet.
 Making one simple change to your diet which is adding a salad almost every day, can pay off with plenty of health benefits.

 Eating salads is a super-convenient way to work in a couple of servings of vegetables and/or fruit.
 Green salads are on the menu of almost every restaurant.
 But buying and eating it outside, nowadays you also wouldn’t know if it is safe nor fresh?
 Organically or Conventionally grown?